Frequently Asked Questions Regarding Admission

 We highly recommend that you submit your application early to ensure you have time to prepare for your graduate studies as well as apply for Financial Aid.
 Please submit your application, along with the $75 fee so that an official file can be created for you.
 Once your application is complete, and as recommended by the Admissions Committee, a required interview is scheduled.
 Notifications of acceptance will be mailed shortly after the interview.
 To complete the application process, applicants must submit all required documentation, including transcripts and letters of recommendation.
 For admissions questions and information, please call, 805.969.3626 x 305.

 Pacifica enrolls new students throughout the year for fall enrollment in all programs.
-We also have a spring start date for Pacifica's two online/hybrid programs.
+We also have a spring start date for Pacifica's two hybrid programs and select programs enroll additionally in winter and summer.
 An applicant's acceptance to any of the degree programs is for the current academic year only and cannot be deferred.

 No. The GRE is not an admissions requirement.
 We request your personal statement, resume, and writing samples as a measure of assessment of suitability to enroll.

-Your personal statement is a very important part of your application and we request two to three pages for this item.
+Your personal statement is a very important part of your application and we request three to five pages for this item.

 Yes, you can.
 However, your acceptance would be Conditional upon the completion of this degree prior to your matriculation to Pacifica.
 All final transcripts must be received prior to the first day of calss of the first quarter in order to be fully enrolled.